 At this stage they had little evidence against Arkwright, and he denied the murder.

-PC David Winter went to the property of Ford in Denham road, across the road from Arkwright's flat, there he discovered the horrific scene, police now knew thy were looking at double murder.
+PC David Winter went to the property of Ford, in Denham road, across the road from Arkwright's flat, there he discovered the horrific scene.
+Police now knew they were looking at double murder.

-1989, At Sheffield Crown Court, Anthony Arkwright was jailed for life, with a recommended minimum term of 25 years.
+1989, At Sheffield Crown Court, Anthony Arkwright pleaded guilty of three murders, and, was jailed for life, with a recommended minimum term of 25 years in prison.

 1990, The Home Secretary reviewed his case and imposed a whole life sentence.